 Mitre saws come in two main types, compound and sliding compound.
-Further down this page, I have shown those two types of mitre saw, with an image and a description of what each of them can do.
+Further down this page, we have shown those two types of mitre saw, with an image and a description of what each of them can do.
 Both types are available as corded and cordless.

 The saw that you buy needs to be able to do the specific task you want to achieve.
 For example if you want to cut wider pieces of wood, then you would need a sliding compound saw.
 On the other hand for simple and basic mitre cuts, an ordinary compound mitre saw will do the job nicely.